Tennessee Johnson

-Tennessee Johnson is a 1942 American film about Andrew Johnson, the 17th president of the United States, released by Metro-Goldwyn-Mayer and directed by William Dieterle.
+Tennessee Johnson is a 1942 American biographical film about Andrew Johnson, the 17th president of the United States, released by Metro-Goldwyn-Mayer and directed by William Dieterle.
 The screenplay was written by John L. Balderston and Wells Root, from a story by Milton Gunzburg and Alvin Meyers.

 It stars Van Heflin as Johnson, Lionel Barrymore as his nemesis Thaddeus Stevens, and Ruth Hussey as first lady Eliza McCardle Johnson.
-The film depicts the events surrounding the Johnson's impeachment, and "presents its title character as Lincoln’s worthy successor who runs afoul of vindictive Radical Republicans."
+The film depicts the events surrounding Johnson's impeachment, and "presents its title character as Lincoln’s worthy successor who runs afoul of vindictive Radical Republicans."

 Like most U.S. historical films made during World War II, Tennessee Johnson has a strong underlying theme of national unity.
 The film depicts Johnson as a visionary who heals the rift between North and South despite the efforts of his shortsighted foes.
 In a climactic but fictional scene, he delivers an impassioned speech to the senators sitting in judgment of him, and warns them that failure to readmit the former Confederate states will leave America defenseless before its overseas foes.
 In fact, Johnson never appeared in person at his impeachment trial.